openstack-charmers/ensure-py3-work/README.md

 # ensure-py3-work

+**Note: this is now archived as it's no longer needed and is only being kept for historical reference.

 This is a collection of utilities and, during the project, the status of the ongoing work to migrate the non-reactive charms from Python 2 to Python 3.